gamesbook/protograf/docs/source/card_decks.rst

 brackets - ``"{{...}}"`` - remember that this **is** case-sensitive.

-This example shows how to use the command, with reference to the ``Data`` from `Data Example #5`_.
+This example shows how to use the command, with reference to the ``Data`` from `Data Example #5 Lists`_.
 The text appearing at the top of all cards is derived from the **Name** column:

     .. code:: python